wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 3. Auto-scroll feature that highlights the missing plugin

 == Changelog ==

+= 1.4.0 =
+* Updated plugin name and text domain
+* Repository rename from plugin-reference-cleaner to fix-plugin-does-not-exist-notices

 = 1.3.3 =
 * Improved notification placement next to WordPress error messages